Hypnotherapy in the United Kingdom: Voluntary self-regulation

-Grades of Practitioner
+Grades of practitioner

-Various grades are used across the organisations to indicate the level of training, qualifications and experience of hypnotherapy practitioners.
-Because different standards are used by different registers it is difficult to compare practitioners.
-Usually terms such as Licensed, Registered and Accredited signify that the practitioner meets the requirements of the Register.
+Various grades are used across organizations to indicate the level of training, qualifications, and experience of hypnotherapy practitioners.
+Because different standards are used by different registers, it is difficult to compare practitioners.
+Usually, terms such as Licensed, Registered, and Accredited signify that the practitioner meets the requirements of the register.
 Terms such as Associate or Affiliate may be used in various ways.
-The Hypnotherapy Society uses "Associate" to distinguish members who are not considered ready to practice and Licentiate, Member and Accredited Member for those who are.
+The Hypnotherapy Society uses "Associate" to distinguish members who are not considered ready to practice and Licentiate, Member, and Accredited Member for those who are.
 Only professional members are listed on the website.
-For example, NCH uses "Associate Membership" for anyone with an interest in Hypnotherapy, but you are not listed as practitioner or are able to use the NCH name, logo or any membership grade letters.
-NCH Full members are clearly defined as either 'Registered' or 'Accredited' and every NCH qualified member has access to an NCH seal that updates daily.

-By comparison GHR Affiliate Grade (available at Foundation Course level of 50 hours) does confer use of GHR logo, membership grade letters and, critically, a listing in the Registered Hypnotherapist directory pages of the GHR.
+For example, the National Council for Hypnotherapy (NCH) uses "Associate Membership" for anyone with an interest in hypnotherapy, but you are not listed as a practitioner or are able to use the NCH name, logo, or any membership grade letters.
+NCH Full members are clearly defined as either 'Registered' or 'Accredited' and every NCH qualified member has access to an NCH seal that updates daily.[1]
+By comparison, the GHR Affiliate Grade (available at Foundation Course level of 50 hours) does confer the use of the GHR logo, membership grade letters, and, critically, a listing in the Registered Hypnotherapist directory pages of the GHR.

-Note: Probably the essential point for the public is whether an organisation lists a therapist in their public directory of registered, practising hypnotherapists or not – rather than whether the grade is Licentiate, Affiliate, Accredited etc.
+Note: Probably the essential point for the public is whether an organization lists a therapist in their public directory of registered, practicing hypnotherapists or not – rather than whether the grade is Licentiate, Affiliate, Accredited etc.